-Can I take a lump sum?
+Can I take a larger lump sum?

-If you wish, you can surrender part of your pension to provide a lump sum at retirement.
+Subject to the limits above, if you wish, you can surrender part of your pension to provide a lump sum at retirement.
+Normally a minimum of 30 days' notice will be required.

 You can usually take up to 25% of the capital value of your benefits when they come into payment as a lump sum.
 For the purposes of working out the capital value of your benefits, your pension is given a notional value equal to your initial annual pension multiplied by 20.
+This is added to any Retiring Allowance that you may have to work out the capital value of your benefits.